 In the end, using the mood boards in the initial stages helped with the tight timeline for production.
 We had to move quickly and ship to all six locations for installation.
 Getting the concept right before moving into the next phase allowed our team to focus their energy on the logistics, copywriting, and production design.

 Thanks again to Joe Duffy for sharing his wisdom at the Circles Conference about how to use a methodical approach to eliminate the possibility of surprising our clients.
-We’ll continue to finesse our creative approach to mood boards while keeping our clients looped into an open dialogue to streamline the design process.
+We’ll continue to finesse our creative approach to mood boards while keeping our clients looped into an open dialogue to streamline the custom design marketing process.